JAC-CS-Game-Programming-F25/project-gregyslav-productions/README.md

 #### 🖼️ Images

--   Ship, boss, asteroids, projectiles and background are taken from Starsector [Starsector](https://fractalsoftworks.com/)
+-   Ship, boss, asteroids, projectiles and background are taken from [Starsector](https://fractalsoftworks.com/)